isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

     ARRAY_LENGTH(b.geneArray) AS length2,
     (SELECT COUNT(1) FROM UNNEST(a.geneArray) AS ga JOIN UNNEST(b.geneArray) AS gb ON ga = gb) AS gene_intersection,
     (SELECT COUNT(DISTINCT gx) FROM UNNEST(ARRAY_CONCAT(a.geneArray,b.geneArray)) AS gx) AS gene_union
+  FROM
-    FROM tcgaSample AS a
+    tcgaSampleArray AS a
+  JOIN
-    JOIN cosmicSample AS b
+    cosmicSampleArray AS b
   ON
-    a.sample_barcode_tumor < b.Sample_name
+    a.sample_barcode_tumor < b.Sample_name )
-  )
   --
   -- And build our final results.
   --